openid/OpenID4VP/openid-connect-4-verifiable-presentations-1_0.md

 A `vp_token` MUST be provided in the same response as the `id_token` of the respective OpenID Connect transaction.
 Depending on the response/grant type, this can be either the authentication response or the token response.

-The corresponding ID Token will always contain an element `_vp_token` containing additional metadata about the verifiable presentation(s) in the VP token.
-This element is defined as follows;

-`_vp_token`: JWT claim containing an element of type `presentation_submission`.
+The `vp_token` either contains a single verifiable presentation or an array of verifiable presentations.

+Each of those verifiable presentations MAY contain a `presentation_submission` element as defined in [@!DIF.PresentationExchange].
 This `presentation_submission` element links the input descriptor identifiers as specified in the corresponding request to the respective verifiable presentations within the `vp_token` along with format information.
+The root of the path expressions in the descriptor map is the respective verifable presentation.

+This is shown in the following example.

+<{{examples/response/vp_token_ldp_vp_with_ps.json}}

+The OP MAY also add a `_vp_token` element to the corresponding ID Token, which is defined as follows:

+`_vp_token`: JWT claim containing an element of type `presentation_submission` as defined in [@!DIF.PresentationExchange].
+This `presentation_submission` element links the input descriptor identifiers as specified in the corresponding request to the respective verifiable presentations within the `vp_token` along with format information.
 The root of the path expressions in the descriptor map is the respective `vp_token`.

+This element might, for example, be used if the particular format of the provided presentations does not allow for the direct inclusion of `presentation_submission` elements or if the OP wants to provide the RP with additional information about the format and structure in advance of the processing of the `vp_token`.

-In case the OP returns a single verifiable presentation in the `vp_token`, the `vp_token` MUST directly contain the verifiable presentation.
-The descriptor map would then contain a simple path expression "$".
+In case the OP returns a single verifiable presentation in the `vp_token`, the descriptor map would then contain a simple path expression "$".

-This is an example of a `vp_token` containing a single verifiable presentation:
+This is an example of a `vp_token` containing a single verifiable presentation

 <{{examples/response/vp_token_raw_ldp_vp.json}}

-The respective `id_token` is:
+with a matching `_vp_token` in the corresponding `id_token`.

 <{{examples/response/id_token_ref_vp_token.json}}

 A `descriptor_map` element MAY also contain a `path_nested` element refering to the actual credential carried in the respective verifiable presentation.

-In case the OP returns multiple verifiable presentations in a `vp_token`, the `vp_token` MUST contain a JSON array, where every element is a verifiable presentation.

-Here is an example of such a `vp_token`:
+This is an example of a `vp_token` containing multiple verifiable presentations,

 <{{examples/response/vp_token_multiple_vps.json}}

-And here is the respective `id_token`:
+with a matching `_vp_token` in the corresponding `id_token`.

 <{{examples/response/id_token_ref_vp_token_multple_vps.json}}